lbouriez/hassio-addons/ttrss/README.md

 6. Carefully configure the add-on to your preferences, see the official documentation for for that.

 ## Configuration
+Due to a lack of knowledge in hassion addons, the configuration will be done manually on the first startup instead of using the hassio options.
+If someone wants to help me... :)

 1. Access to your instance on http://HASSIO_IP:32790
 2. Configure your database access